graemeg/fpGUI/src/readme.txt

  * Navigate the menus to: Options|Directories and select the 'Units' tab.
- * Now enter the following directories replacing the relevant parts with you actual paths.
+ * Now enter the following directories replacing the relevant parts with your actual paths.
 The example below is valid on my system only.
    I was using FPC 2.2.0 under Linux and the X11 corelib backend.

     /opt/fpc_2.2.0/lib/fpc/2.2.0/units/i386-linux/*